How To Use And Configure WordPress Widgets – Part 3

 ( Links widget: ‘Select Link Category’ drop-down menu)

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your WordPress sidebar.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar.

-This is the end of section three of this series of tutorials.
+This is the end of part three of this tutorial.